 First, make a list of your assets and debts.
 This personal financial statement form can help.
-I know, it’s painful, kind of like stepping on the scale, but very important to assess your staring point.
+I know, it’s painful, kind of like stepping on the scale, but it’s very important to assess your starting point.

-Now that we know our starting point, it is time for the workout.
+Now that we know our starting point, it’s time for the workout.
 Complete your financial exercises in this order:

 - Am I late on any payments?
 Being current on any bills is important and the first priority.